 The Ahead Speed Torque Ratchet Drum Tool is a great quality drum tuner key that has the advantage of fitting in places most standard drum keys don’t.
 The ratchet action is comfortable and ergonomic to use, whilst saving your knuckles from knocking against the hoop of the drum!

 This really is a must-have drum key that makes tuning faster, easier, and more precise.
-It’s perfect for adjusting hard to reach places such as drum thrones, drum hardware, and resonant drum heads.
+It’s perfect for adjusting hard-to-reach places such as drum thrones, drum hardware, and resonant drum heads.

 Overall this is a fantastic drum tuner key that offers amazing value for money and is very well built.